 The unit, available at both New-Mac offices, requires hard-wire installation by an electrician (New-Mac does not install).

+Damage to the well pump or control box is not covered by warranty.
 New-Mac recommends that you check with your insurance agent about well pump coverage.
 Also, if you incur damage, make sure you do not dispose of the damaged pump until after it is inspected by the insurance adjuster.

 For more information about surge protection, ask for Zane in our Member Services Department at 417-451-1515 or 800-322-3849.